Greenwood, Delaware

 Greenwood is a town in Sussex County, Delaware, United States.
-The population was 973 at the 2010 census, an increase of 16.2% over the previous decade.
+As of the 2020 census, Greenwood had a population of 990.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.

 History

 The Richards Historic District was listed on the National Register of Historic Places in 1983.

 The official Delaware snow depth record was established near Greenwood on February 7, 2010, after the February 5–6, 2010 North American blizzard resulted in a measurement of 28 inches.
 The record was measured at the Greenwood 2.9 SE station of the Community Collaborative Rain, Hail and Snow Network.